 Look for quality doors that have weather stripping, top strips and door bottom bubble that conforms to the floor and weather seals between the sections.

-Aluminum and glass has that awesome modern look that just makes some houses pop.
+Aluminum and glass have that awesome modern look that just makes some houses pop.
 Use with caution though.
-It’s certainly not right for every house and may look out of place on your classic colonial or farm house.
+It’s certainly not right for every house and may look out of place on your classic colonial or farmhouse.